mberodier/Python_Project_Caurier_Berodier/README.md

 To conclude, we created an API with Flask to enable any user to know if a chemical is biodegradable or not with the input of all the variables.
+We personally chose to work on the PyCharm IDE since we had already installed it for previous works (if you use VS Code instead you can always test it).

+To launch the WebApp, create a new project in PyCharm with a virtual environment (venv) and put all the files that are in 'API' in the 'venv' directory created in your PyCharm project.
+Once on the project, go to the command terminal and check that you are in the venv directory, otherwise type 'cd venv' in the PyCharm terminal.

+Once in the directory type in the terminal 'python app.py' wait a few seconds for the server link to appear then click on it.
+By default the link is 'http://127.0.0.1:5000/'.

+To close the WebbApp press 'crtl+c'.